-To enable this feature, a backend needs to know about the IP address of the supermaster, and how PDNS will be listed in the set of NS records remotely, and the 'account' name of your supermaster.
-There is no need to fill this out but it does help keep track of where a domain comes from.
+So, to benefit from this feature, a backend needs to know about the IP address of the supermaster, and how PDNS will be listed in the set of NS records remotely, and the 'account' name of your supermaster.
+There is no need to fill the account name out but it does help keep track of where a domain comes from.